shmay/bootstrap-alert/README.md

 See the [component page](http://shmay.github.io/bs-alert) for more information.

-Polymer guide for reusable elements: http://www.polymer-project.org/docs/start/reusableelements.html
+Polymer guide for reusable elements [here](http://www.polymer-project.org/docs/start/reusableelements.html)

 To run locally: